smastrom/react-rating/README.md

 ### Basic

-If your app doesn't require any custom logic/state to handle the rating, you can simply pass the setter to `onChange`:
+If your app doesn't require any custom logic/state to set the rating, you can simply pass the setter to `onChange`:

 ```js
 function App() {